Condition updated on October 29th, 2018

 Schizophrenia is a complex mental health disorder.
-People with schizophrenia experience many different types of alarming symptoms.
+People with schizophrenia experience many different types of alarming beliefs and behaviors.
 Schizophrenia is difficult to live with because it causes cognitive and emotional symptoms.
 It also causes psychotic symptoms.
 These symptoms all have a negative impact on the patient’s quality of life.

 Symptoms Of Schizophrenia

 There are two categories of symptoms of schizophrenia.
 The first category is behavioral symptoms.
-With behavioral symptoms you will experience psychotic and emotional issues.
-The symptoms of the first category include:
+With behavioral symptoms the affected person will experience psychotic symptoms.
+They will also experience emotional issues.

 - Dysfunctional ways of thinking